subrecipes/documentation/src/points/how.md

 ### How to Accumulate Points

 Currently, there are two ways to get points.
-The first is if you create a micropractice, and then another user stars your micropractice.
-The second is if you become a cocontributor on another micropractice.
-In the future smaller actions will also result in points, such as liking a perspective comment, or adding references to an existing micropractice.
+The first is if you create a recipe, and then another user stars your recipe.
+The second is if you become a cocontributor on another recipe.
+In the future smaller actions will also result in points, such as liking a perspective comment, or adding references to an existing recipe.